sqwr/swebrequest/modes.md

 #  Usage modes
-`swebRequest` usage modes refer to whether one is writing a brand new service worker, or has an existing service worker to be augmented with security and privacy features.
-A goog number of service worker events can only be registered once.
-More precisely, only the first instance of the registration will be considered while the subsequent registrations will be ignored.
-This is the case for the `install`, `activate` and the `fetch` which we recall is the core of `swebRequest`.

 ## Standalone mode
 In the `standalone` mode (the recommended usage mode), `swebRequest` will transparently register those events, and then execute stages, listeners, enabled features and perform enabled routing strategies.
 In particular, the `indexedDB` storage usage can be enabled whenever necessary, to accomodate more advanced types of HTTP responses (to `POST`, `PUT` methods for instance)